Matzee/RaceApp/README.md

-RaceApp for the Coding Competition Big Data
+RaceApp for the Coding Competition Big Data Competition